You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

-5. Take Inspirations
+5. Take Inspiration

 Finding and curating content for email marketing becomes quite easy if you just focus on the emails from existing known brands.

-Even if you are starting out, going through various email marketing campaign examples, will make you quite informative on this.
+Even if you are starting out, going through various email marketing campaign examples will make you quite informative on this.

 Just go through the best brands and their emails.
-Now here are few things you can notice-
+Now here are a few things you can notice-

 - How are they curating and organizing their content in one email?